Emigrant Bank logo

 Today, Emigrant remains the largest privately held bank in the United States with over 170 years of continuous operation.
 Emigrant offers comprehensive personal banking services including checking accounts, savings accounts, money market accounts, CDs, debit cards, IRAs, and investments/annuities.
 On the business side, the bank provides business checking, title solutions, lease security deposits, employer pension plans, business financing, and commercial real estate loans.

-Emigrant Mortgage specializes in creative financing solutions for residential properties, including jumbo and super-jumbo loans up to $10 million, with particular expertise in condominium and cooperative financing.
+Emigrant Mortgage specializes in creative financing solutions for residential properties, including jumbo and super-jumbo loans up to $10 million, with particular experience context in condominium and cooperative financing.
 Emigrant Funding Corp. provides first mortgage financing for commercial real estate, while Emigrant Business Credit Corp.

 offers senior debt solutions to companies across North America.
 Emigrant distinguishes itself through its niche lending approach and willingness to close loans that don't fit conventional lender requirements.
 As a portfolio lender, the bank applies common-sense underwriting and maintains strong relationships with the New York community.

 S. financial institutions, allows for long-term stability and community commitment rather than shareholder-driven decision-making.
-Additionally, Emigrant offers specialized services like foreign currency exchange and SBA 504 lending programs.
+Additionally, Emigrant offers listed services like foreign currency exchange and SBA 504 lending programs.

 Services & Features